 Grand Cayman Workshop

-I have now run over a dozen Digital Madness underwater photography workshop weeks in Grand Cayman in conjunction with Ocean Frontiers, based at the luxurious Compass Point Resort and it seems to get increasingly oversubscribed each year (as more people hear about it and more people come back too).
+I have now run close to 20 editions of Digital Madness, my underwater photography workshop week in Grand Cayman, in conjunction with Ocean Frontiers, based at the luxurious Compass Point Resort and it is getting increasingly popular each year (as more people hear about it and more people come back too).
 This is the ideal first photo workshop with me as it focuses on the fundamentals of underwater photography.
 I do not teach underwater photography with a paint by numbers approach.
 I will tell you what to do, but I want you to understand why you need to apply that technique in that way to get the killer image.
 I want you to leave my workshop a more knowledgable and better underwater photographer.
 I want you to understand what goes into stunning shots, so that you can take those stunning shots on dives, whether I am there to help you on your next trip or not.
 This is what makes this workshop special.

-Traditionally Digital Madness is run during January and is focused on lighting, but from 2013 I am planning to move the workshop through the year.
-There will only be one Digital Madness each year, but the timing will vary, over a three year cycle.
+Traditionally Digital Madness is run during January and is focused on lighting, but I now move it through the year.
+There will only be one event (usually back to back workshops) each year, but the timing will vary.
 The teaching content will be different on each workshop and each will also include specific seasonal subject matter that cannot be shot on the other workshops, more details below.
 The group size is limited to 12 photographers and we always have our own boat for the week.
 Pretty much every dive trip we do is non-standard, the itinerary chosen by me to maximise the opportunities for images.
 We are always the first dive boat off the dock and the last one back.
 I have a very long relationship with Ocean Frontiers and my groups are always the first to sample any new attractions they may have discovered and we do many dives that are not available on their standard trips.
 I am very grateful for the special support that they give to my groups.
 I typically run two workshop weeks back to back.
 The teaching content of the two weeks is the same, so it is rare that people stay for both weeks.

 Digital Madness is not a week where you will see all the dive sites of Grand Cayman.
 Instead we will focus on a few of my favourite photographic sites, the places that I know will produce many stunning photos.
 This enables us ALL to get familiar with the photographic opportunities available.
 I also choose these sites because they offer space for the group to spread out underwater, which is important when everyone has a wide angle lens on!
 Repeating sites allows you to shoot something, look at the results (with me), refine your technique and then produce a really polished final image.
 It also means that if you see someone else's photo in an image review session, you have the chance to be inspired by it and can have a go at something similar.
 Also, this approach also means that if you see an interesting macro subject or critter you can change lens and shoot it on the later dive.
 Although the workshops are aimed primarily at wide angle photography there are many first class macro subjects.
 Ultimately the whole workshop is about diving for photography, not just taking pictures while you dive.